Roles available: 1x LGB+ Students’ Convenor and 1x Trans Students’ Convenor

-Led by the LGBT+ Students' Representative, our community organise on behalf of students at Leeds Beckett who self-identify as Lesbian, Gay, Bi and/or Trans, Undecided/Questioning or Queer, or who self-define as any other marginalised romantic/sexual orientation or gender identity (including but not limited to Asexual, Pansexual, Bigender, and Genderqueer), or who choose not to define their romantic/sexual orientation or gender identity.
+Led by the LGB+ and Trans Students' Representatives, our Community organises on behalf of students at Leeds Beckett who self-identify as Lesbian, Gay, Bi, Trans, Undecided/Questioning or Queer, or who self-define as any other marginalised romantic/sexual orientation or gender identity (including but not limited to asexual, pansexual, agender, androgyne, gender-fluid, genderqueer, transgender, transsexual, transvestite, neutrois, non-binary), or who choose not to define their romantic/sexual orientation.
+The LGBT+ umbrella is broad and each constituent part is an integral and unique part of our community to be supported and celebrated.

 Our manifesto outlines our vision for making LGBT+ students' lives better.
 We recognise that over time priorities change, students come and go with new ideas and it is intended that this manifesto will change with them, adding new priorities and celebrating achievements as they occur.